 - Don’t smoke.
 Smoking restricts blood flow in your feet.

 - Get periodic foot exams.
-Seeing Dr. Lagdaan on a regular basis can help prevent the foot complications of diabetes.
+Seeing Dr. Lagdaan or Dr. Hoffmann on a regular basis can help prevent the foot complications of diabetes.